-The RCR’s new exam hub will offer an improved exam booking and exam management experience.
+The RCR’s exam hub offers an improved exam booking and exam management experience.

-Our new system has been designed to make booking your exams a simpler and quicker process.
-As part of this, some processes and regulations are changing.
-The key information is shared below; please contact email@example.com with any additional questions.
+Our system has been designed to make booking your exams a simpler and quicker process.
+As part of this, some processes and regulations have changed.
+The key information is shared below; please contact firstname.lastname@example.org with any additional questions.

 Main benefits of the exam hub